Midnight Special (film): Production

+Nichols came up with the initial plot idea of two guys driving a car only at night on the back roads of the American South and added his desire to make a science fiction film in the style of ones from his childhood, such as Close Encounters of the Third Kind, E.T. the Extra-Terrestrial, and Starman.
+He combined these two tracks with the theme of fatherhood, drawing from his own relationship with his one-year-old son at the time of writing Midnight Special.

 Principal photography commenced on January 20, 2014, and took place for 40 days in New Orleans, wrapping on March 1, 2014.
 The film was produced by Sarah Green and Brian Kavanaugh-Jones, with Glen Basner and Christos V. Konstantakopoulos as executive producers.

 Release

 Midnight Special was backed and primarily distributed by Warner Bros.
 Pictures, and Entertainment One handled UK distribution.
 Warner Bros. initially set the film for a release on November 25, 2015, but in July 2015 moved the date back to March 18, 2016.
 The film was given a limited release on March 18, 2016, while the wide expansion began on April 8 in the United States.
 Warner Home Video released the film on DVD and Blu-ray in the U.S. on June 14, 2016.

 Reception

 Rotten Tomatoes gives the film an 83% approval rating based on 240 reviews; the average score is 7.30/10.
 The site's consensus reads, "Midnight Specials intriguing mysteries may not resolve themselves to every viewer's liking, but the journey is ambitious, entertaining, and terrifically acted."
 On Metacritic, the film has a weighted average score of 76 out of 100 based on 44 critics, indicating "generally favorable reviews".
+Critics compared the film to the sci-fi works of Steven Spielberg and John Carpenter, most notably Close Encounters of the Third Kind and Starman.
+Neil Young of RogerEbert.com, praised the film's homages to other works such as the X-Men comic books, The X-Files, and E.T. the Extra-Terrestrial.
+Peter Debruge of Variety praised Nichols' portrayals of working-class characters in the science fiction genre.

 Ignatiy Vishnevetsky of The A.V.
 Club described the "Spielberg-esque" science fiction chase film as "more of a genre piece than anything Nichols has done, carried by its steady momentum and its engrossing sense of mystery."
 He praised Midnight Special for Nichols' visual style and an "embarrassment of wonderful performances".
 Benjamin Lee, writing for The Guardian, felt that Nichols was "making a concerted effort to stake his claim as a hit-maker" but that the film lacks "Spielbergian magic", leaving it "disappointingly lifeless".